Codeinwp/themeisle-companion/readme.txt

 3. Screenshot 3.
 How reports module is looking

 == Changelog ==
+= 2.0.6 - 2017-09-19  =

+* Added selective refresh for titles options in the frontpage sections in Hestia

 = 2.0.5 - 2017-09-12  =

 * Added new Ribbon and Clients Bar sections in Hestia